-Rent Control: Academic Research & Articles from Canada and the US
+Rent Control: Academic Research & Articles from Canada, the US & Abroad

-Below is a compilation of numerous academic research studies about rental housing and rent controls from across Canada and the US, as well as media articles quoting notable authorities.
+Below is a compilation of numerous academic research studies about rental housing and rent controls from across Canada, the US and abroad, including media articles citing notable authorities.

 - Ontario rent control resulted in sky-rocketing rents and a dearth of supply.
 See this article as well.
 Ontario has since removed rent control from new construction.